0cjs/sedoc/8bit/sbc/SuperAKI-80.md

   (Output is prefixed by a `D`.)
 - `GOnnnn`: Jump to address _nnnn_
 - `INnnhh`: Read from port _hhnn_ and display value.
 - `LH`: Load Intel hex records.
-End with type `01` EOF record followed by LF or CR+LF.
-All input outside of records ignored to `:` ignored.
+Entry to this mode is indicated with a `$` and exit with an `@`.
+All outside of record start (`:`) and end (based on the record length) is ignored.
+The mode is exited when a valid EOF record is received.
 - `OPnnvvhh`: Write value _vv_ to port _hhnn__.
 - `SVaaaacccc`: Read _cccc_ bytes from serial, depositing starting at _aaaa_.
 - `T`: Does nothing.